Continuity

 Theorem: Local Criterion

-A function is continuous if and only if each point has a neighbourhood such that the restriction is continuous.
+A function is continuous if and only if each point has a neighborhood on which is continuous.

 PROOF